Board Bios: We’re in the process of obtaining this info…so please bear with us. Thanks.

 Bob Bowles is a retired Presbyterian Minister who served many years as Pastor of St. Andrew Presbyterian Church in Aptos.
 Bob and his wife, Margie, live in La Selva Beach.
 Bob has formerly served terms on our board as well as serving on the Board of Habitat for Humanity (1996-2002) in Santa Cruz County (President 2002).
 Bob also served on the Spiritual Advisory Committee for Hospice for many years.
 Bob enjoys cooking, sailing and people.”

 Susan Cabrera is an executive management consultant to San Francisco and Monterey Bay area governments.
 She formerly served as Deputy Director of Human Resources for the County of Santa Cruz and Director of Classification and Compensation for the County of San Mateo.
 Susan is dedicated to volunteerism.
-In addition to being Board President of the Volunteer Center, she is President of the St. Vincent de Paul Society for the Capitola/Soquel area, Vice President of the SVDP Santa Cruz County District Council, member of the Literacy Program Advisory Committee, and member of the Disabilities Ministry at St. Joseph’s Church.
-Susan heads up an annual “Trivia Challenge” fundraiser at the Santa Cruz Civic Auditorium to benefit the Volunteer Center’s Literacy Program.
+In addition to being on the Board of the Volunteer Center, she is President of the St. Vincent de Paul Society for the Capitola/Soquel area, Vice President of the SVDP Santa Cruz County District Council, and member of the Disabilities Ministry at St. Joseph’s Church.
+Susan heads up an annual “Trivia Challenge” fundraiser at the Santa Cruz Civic Auditorium to benefit Volunteer Center programs.
 She has her master’s degree from Stanford in counseling psychology, conducts lectures and seminars, and is the author of two books.

 Gerardo Sandoval joined the Volunteer Centers Board of Directors in 2009.
 Since that time he has also served as co-director of Community Connection—an organization of the Volunteer Centers of Santa Cruz County, where he was previously Program Coordinator of the Mariposa Wellness Center.